FelixHenninger/lab.js/docs/reference/plugins.rst

   This plugin provides a debug overlay for any study, specifically a real-time view of the study state and the collected data.
 It is added in the builder preview to provide a means of checking the data.

+.. js:class:: plugins.Transmit([options])

+  Transmits collected data over the course of the study.
+Whenever new data are :js:func:`committed <commit>`, all changed columns are :js:func:`transmit` to a ``url`` supplied in the options (required), along with any ``metadata``, which can be specified in the options as an object (optionally).
+At the :js:func:`end` of the component, the entire dataset is saved in the same way.

 ----

 User-defined plugins